sap-tutorials/Tutorials/tutorials/hcpps-troubleshoot/hcpps-troubleshoot.md

 [ACCORDION-BEGIN [Topic:](Access the service link)]

-Once the SAP Cloud Platform Predictive Service is enabled, then the **Go to Service** will be activated and expose the "proxy" URL.
+Once the SAP Predictive service is enabled, then the **Go to Service** will be activated and expose the "proxy" URL.

-Again here, if you can't access the "proxy" URL, there is nothing you can do as end-user to fix it, as it probably means that there is an issue with the SAP Cloud Platform "routing" service or the SAP Cloud Platform Predictive Service provisioning account.
+Again here, if you can't access the "proxy" URL, there is nothing you can do as end-user to fix it, as it probably means that there is an issue with the SAP Cloud Platform "routing" service or the SAP Predictive service provisioning account.

 [ACCORDION-END]